juergenweb/ImagePlaceholder/README.md

 - Set the default fontsize

 Additional font files in true type format (ttf) can be uploaded via an upload field.
+Font files which are not longer needed can be selected and deleted.

 ## Methods
 - setTextColor(string)